 - Annualize receivables.
 Generate an average accounts receivable figure that spans the entire, full-year measurement period.

 - Measure a shorter period.
-Adopt a rolling quarterly DSO calculation, so that sales for the past three months are compare to average receivables for the past three months.
+Adopt a rolling quarterly DSO calculation, so that sales for the past three months are compared to average receivables for the past three months.
 This approach is most useful when sales are highly variable throughout the year.

 Whatever measurement methodology is adopted for DSO, be sure to use it consistently from period to period, so that the results will be comparable on a trend line.